A version of this article appeared in the Summer 2018 issue of strategy+business.

 4. Consumers feel vulnerable to digital malfeasance — but not enough to act.
 In August and September 2017, the PwC Consumer Intelligence Series (CIS, a research project conducted by PwC’s advisory marketing group) asked 2,000 U.S. consumers about privacy and cybersecurity risks, especially relating to retailers.
 This was in the wake of data-breach scandals such as the loss of personal information by Equifax.
 The survey found very low levels of trust: Only 25 percent of consumers felt companies handled their personal or financial data responsibly, and 15 percent felt companies would use that data to improve consumers’ lives.
 The public sector was even less trusted: 72 percent of the respondents said business was better equipped than government to protect them.
 Forty-five percent said they assumed their email or social media accounts would get hacked in the next year.
 And just 10 percent said they felt they had control over their personal information.

 One might assume that this attitude would lead to a proactivity among consumers, and a keener interest in protecting themselves.
-We tested that hypothesis against results from the Consumer Intelligence Series survey.
-Conducted a few months earlier, it had asked respondents whether they were taking actions to protect their identity and accounts.
+We tested that hypothesis against results from the same CIS survey.
+Respondents were asked whether they were taking actions to protect their identity and accounts.
 Not many said yes; indeed, fewer did than the year before.
 Only 43 percent said they avoided clicking on pop-up ads, 36 percent said they used different passwords for different sites, and 34 percent said they minimized the amount and type of data they would give out.

 In short, most consumers will still rely on retail companies to preempt security problems — presumably because of the complexity involved.
 There are clear opportunities for suppliers of new technology, such as blockchain, that could provide additional layers of security.